Star of Military Valour: Design

-The Star of Military Valour is in the form of a silver-gilt compass star Celeste with a maple leaf in each angle.
+The Star of Military Valour is in the form of a silver-gilt four-pointed star with a maple leaf in each angle.
 On the obverse is a roundel at the centre of the star, bearing a gold maple leaf on a red enamel background and surrounded by a silver laurel wreath.
 The reverse bears on the upper arm the royal cypher of the reigning monarch beneath St. Edward's Crown—symbolizing the Canadian monarch's roles as both fount of honour and Commander-in-Chief of the Canadian Forces—and the inscription pro valore.
 Below this is engraved the name and rank of the recipient.

 This medallion is worn on the left chest, on a 38 mm crimson ribbon with two vertical white stripes: for men, hung from a bar, and for women, on a ribbon bow, both pinned to the left chest.
 Should an individual already possessing a Star of Military Valour be awarded the medal again for subsequent valorous acts, he or she is granted a simple gold medal bar, bearing a maple leaf at its centre, for wear on the ribbon from which the original medal is suspended.